sdiehl/wiwinwlh/tutorial.md

   packages needed to build the project.
 See [Package Databases].

-These all get stored under the `dist-newstyle` folder structure which is set up hierarchically about by the specific CPU architecture, GHC compiler version and package version.
+These all get stored under the `dist-newstyle` folder structure which is set up hierarchically under the specific CPU architecture, GHC compiler version and finally the package version.

 ```bash
 dist-newstyle